danshatter/my-api/README.txt

 - PUT and PATCH any changes you may require

-- This is the naming convention for the key values for the JSON input on POST, PUT, PATCH and DELETE requests
+- This is the naming convention for the keys for the JSON input on POST, PUT, PATCH and DELETE requests

 	"id"
 	"first_name"